tflatischler/JamCon/README.md

 This is just for fun and educational purposes.

 # This Repo is a work in progress. 🚧
 Please keep in mind that some tings might not worke like they should.

 # Tools and dependencies
 For listening to BLE PAckages, emulating and mapping Joy-Con Inputs, we will use joycontrol (https://github.com/mart1nro/joycontrol) - written by mart1nro.
-Beside joycontrol i used python3-pip, python3-dbus, libhidapi-hidraw0, bluetooth, bluez, bluez-tools  and screen
+Beside joycontrol i used python3-pip, python3-dbus, libhidapi-hidraw0, bluetooth, bluez, bluez-tools and screen.
+In terms of hardware i am using a Raspberry Pi Zero 2 W.

 # Step 1:
 install all requirements with